Due to persistent low enrollment, the Syracuse Beijing is suspended as of Fall 2019.

 Beijing is one of the great cities of this century, with its high concentration of historical treasures and wealth of creative talent.
 You’ll revel in its deep and dramatic history, and marvel at its modern face and explosive growth.
 Students from all over China compete for admission to Beijing’s universities.
 No young Chinese musician, artist, or actor has truly made it until they’ve made it in the capital.
 What will Beijing be like for you?

-There is no language prerequisite to study at SU Beijing.
+There is no language prerequisite to study at Syracuse Beijing.

-The SU Beijing academic program begins with a Signature Seminar with on-site lectures in Beijing and other cities.
+The Syracuse Beijing academic program begins with a traveling Signature Seminar with on-site lectures in throughout China.
 The semester consists of courses taught in English and Mandarin, and language instruction at all levels.
 Through a special arrangement with Tsinghua University in Beijing, Syracuse University program students are able to enroll in pre-selected classes taught in English, including graduate courses in the School of Public Policy.
 Tsinghua students are also invited to attend Syracuse University courses taught in English.
 This arrangement allows for discussion and interaction on contemporary issues from both the Chinese and U.S. perspective.

-*Tsinghua University does not permit Chinese citizens to enroll in the SU Beijing semester program, unless they have permanent residency in the U.S. for 10 years or longer.
-However, Chinese citizens who are currently enrolled at SU or other U.S. universities are welcome to participate in the SU Abroad summer internship programs in Shanghai.
+*Tsinghua University does not permit Chinese citizens to enroll in the Syracuse Beijing semester program, unless they have permanent residency in the U.S. for 10 years or longer.
+However, Chinese citizens who are currently enrolled at Syracuse University or other U.S. universities are welcome to participate in the Syracuse Abroad summer internship programs in Shanghai.

 The best way to understand what to expect in Beijing is to talk to someone who has already participated in the program.
 Our Beijing global ambassadors volunteered at vocational schools, traveled independently throughout China, and worked hard to learn Mandarin – ask them about Beijing!